-We will continue updating you as these schedules and timetables are released, so stay tuned for more.
-In the meantime, and just to warm you up for your 2020 ferry trips, here are some useful information and tips for the most popular Greek ferry routes.
+Most ferry routes from Italy to Greece as well as ferry itineraries to the Greek islands for the spring and summer of 2020 have been announced by ferry companies.
+We will continue updating you as the latest schedules are released, so stay tuned for more!
+In the meantime here is some useful information and tips for the most popular Greek ferry trips.

-The Heraklion - Santorini - Mykonos ferry route is operated by both high speed and conventional ferries, so your ferry option will probably affect both the duration as well as the price of your ferry trip.
+The Heraklion - Santorini - Mykonos ferry connection is operated mostly by high speed ferries, but there are also some conventional ferries serving the route.
+The duration and the price of the ferry trip vary according to the type of ferry.
 As this route is quite popular there are usually at least 3 ferries per day.

 Another popular route during the summer months in Greece is the one connecting Santorini to Mykonos.
-Usually, in the high season (end of May - September) there are around 8 ferries per day that serve this route.
+During the high season (end of May - September) there are usually around 8-9 ferries per day that serve this route.

-There are also options to transfer your vehicle with you to Santorini or Mykonos, as some of the ferries have a garage, while few of the companies that operate on this ferry route support e-tickets as well.
+There is also the option to travel with your vehicle to Santorini or Mykonos, as some of the ferries have a garage.
+Few of the companies that operate this route support e-tickets as well.

-The island of Mykonos, in the center of the Cyclades, is well connected to Athens with daily ferries from the ports of Rafina and Piraeus.
-Rafina is the most convenient port to go to Mykonos as it is closer to the island.
-However, Piraeus is a better option if you are in the Athens centre.
-The ferry companies that usually operate on the Athens - Mykonos route are Seajets, Golden Star Ferries, Fast Ferries, and Blue Star Ferries.
+Mykonos is located in the center of the Cyclades.
+Daily ferries departing from the ports of Rafina and Piraeus connect the island to Athens.
+Rafina is the most convenient starting point for your ferry trip to Mykonos, as it is closer to the island.
+However, Piraeus is a better option if you are in the center of Athens.
+The ferry companies that usually operate the Athens - Mykonos route are Seajets, Golden Star Ferries, Fast Ferries, and Blue Star Ferries.

 Ferry from Rafina to Mykonos

-During the summer months, the Rafina - Mykonos ferry route is served daily by 8 - 9 ferries.
-The average duration of the ferry trip from Rafina to Mykonos is approximately 3 hours.
+During the summer months, the Rafina - Mykonos route is served daily by 8 - 10 ferries.
+The average duration of the ferry trip from Rafina to Mykonos is approximately 3 hrs.

-During the low season (end of October - April) the itineraries from Rafina are reduced but there is at least one conventional ferry frequently serving the route to Mykonos.
+While during the low season (end of October - April) there are fewer itineraries from Rafina, there is always at least one conventional ferry serving the route to Mykonos regularly.

 You can find more useful information about the Rafina - Mykonos ferry route on our relevant page.